FinalStryke/naming/README.md

 character_naming includes lists of names, and chooses from them randomly.
 Not recommended for commerical use, as most of the names are taken from existing works.

-ship_naming choses from lists to print out a string "A of B", such as "The Fastness of Alexandria".
+ship_naming choses from lists to print out a string "The A of B", such as "The Fastness of Alexandria".
 Initially written to name ships in Sins of a Solar Empire.

-name_generator generates a name from a list of phonemes, and as such is suitable for commercial use.
+name_generator generates a new name from a list of phonemes, and as such is suitable for commercial use.